ismailatkurt/00-challange/README.md

 # How to Run application

 ## Comments
-- The biggest missing part is making use of GoRoutines.
+- I believe the biggest missing part is making use of GoRoutines.
 With more time given I think I could make it in a way to use Go Routines and channels.
 Probably efficiency/execution time will be less dramatically.
+- Right now execution time is between 3-5 seconds.
+It is printed to **stderr**.
+  - I don't use JSON.Unmarshall since the performance is terrible.
+  - The application reads the recipe JSON file line by line.
+  - I have tried to be precise with integer types.
+Used **unsigned** integer types with **8, 16 and 32 bytes**.
 - Code organisation could have been done more focused with OOP in mind.
 - I download and extract Recipe JSON file while building the Docker Image.
 Maybe there can be a different way to handle it.
 I wanted it to work out of box, so I used it this way.
 - Although I also placed option to run it by providing docker volume `-v` flag.
 So that you can pass your own json data file.